---

 rows.
 See the documentation for more details about other options.

-Unlike microdata projects, NHGIS extracts provide their data and
+Unlike microdata projects, NHGIS and IHGIS extracts provide their data and

-metadata files bundled into a single .zip archive. `read_nhgis()`
+metadata files bundled into a single .zip archive. `read_ipums_agg()`

 anticipates this structure and can read data files directly from this